andrewchambers/hermes/doc/man/hermes.1.md

 ## PRIMARY SUBCOMMANDS

+* hermes-init(1):
-* hermes-init(1) - Initialize a package store.
+  Initialize a package store.
+* hermes-build(1):
-* hermes-build(1) - Install or build a package from a given package path or url.
+  Install or build a package from a given package path or url.
+* hermes-gc(1):
-* hermes-gc(1) - Remove packages that are no longer in use.
+  Remove packages that are no longer in use.
+* hermes-cp(1):
-* hermes-cp(1) - Copy packages between local or remote package stores.
+  Copy packages between local or remote package stores.

 ## AUXILLARY SUBCOMMANDS

+* hermes-show-build-deps(1):
-* hermes-show-build-deps(1) - Show a visualization package of build time dependencies.
+  Show a visualization package of build time dependencies.
+* hermes-version(1):
-* hermes-version(1) - Print the hermes version.
+  Print the hermes version.

 ## ENVIRONMENT

-  * `HERMES_STORE`:
+  * HERMES_STORE:
     The path to the package store commands are run against.
 If unset a root owned, multi user package store is assumed.